PanKuczy/ArchViz_WebViewer_preprocess/README.md

-# AVWV Preprocess - Refactored Architecture
+# AVWV Preprocess Architecture

-This document describes the refactored modular architecture of the AVWV Preprocess module for handling VRay object ID color extraction and polygon processing.
+This document describes the modular architecture of the AVWV Preprocess module for handling VRay object ID color extraction and polygon processing.

 ## Overview